Skip to content

 Resolution:

-1. Retrieve the troubled Request ID
+1. Retrieve the troubled Request ID from the export request

-3. Restart the Data Exporter pod
+3. Platform administrator will restart the Data Exporter service

 • Batch Ingestion — Manages reference data that Data Exporter may export; responsible for compressed field generation